-Community Bank Samford and Brendale are proud to remind the community that the annual Defensive Driving course will be opening soon, and it is keen to get its next lot of future safer young drivers.
+Community Bank Samford are proud to remind the community that the annual Defensive Driving course will be opening soon, and it is keen to get its next lot of future safer young drivers.

 We strongly promote this to all parents and those about to start driving – defensive driving training saves lives and lessens your chances to receive or be the subject of that dreaded midnight call saying, “There’s been an accident…”